Angela Alsobrooks: Development initiatives

-During her campaign, Alsobrooks said she would "work with the owners of the Redskins as well as with Maryland Governor Larry Hogan" to keep the Redskins stadium in Prince George's County.
-She also opposed a proposal to build a maglev train connecting Washington, D.C., to Baltimore, describing the proposal as "outright disrespect to Prince George's County" and a "discourteous project".
-In 2019, Alsobrooks stayed neutral on Gov. Hogan's proposal to take control of the federally-controlled Oxon Cove Park and Oxon Hill Farm to build a new stadium for the Redskins, saying that while the Redskins are a valued enterprise, she would not be willing to take funds from other higher priorities, such as education, public safety, health care and economic development, to keep the team from moving away.
+Alsobrooks said she would work with Hogan and the owners of the Washington Redskins to keep the Redskins stadium in Prince George's County.
+In 2019, she stayed neutral on Hogan's proposal to take control of the federally controlled Oxon Cove Park and Oxon Hill Farm to build a new stadium for the Redskins, saying that while the Redskins were a valued enterprise, she was unwilling to take funds from higher priorities, such as education, public safety, health care, and economic development to keep the team from moving away.
 In 2021, Alsobrooks proposed developing a year-round sports and entertainment venue near FedExField as an incentive to keep the Washington Football Team in Maryland.
+During the 2022 legislative session, she supported a bill providing $400 million toward developing the entertainment venue, which Hogan signed into law in April 2022.